JoeEnrique/JoeEnrique.github.io/README.md

 Portfolio
 > Version 0.4

+Project Name: Jose Figueroa Portfolio.

-This is will be my future Online Portfolio.
+Description: This is will be my future Online Portfolio.
 Is under construction but the general public can visit and have an opportunity to consider my work style.

-Right now I am a student at MIT.
-The best and the only one Massachusetts Institute of Technology.
+Installation: n/a

+Usage: Right now everybody that verify this page periodically will see the updates done week by week.
 This could be considered as a timeline history of my work.
 This is my very first work studying here.
 I feel like a guy that wins the lottery!

+Support: Jose Figueroa

+Roadmap:  I am a student at MIT.
+The best and the only one Massachusetts Institute of Technology.